Feedback About wiseGEEK Login

-What Does an Applications Manager Do?
+What does an Applications Manager do?

-• Written By: Florence J. Tipton
+Florence J. Tipton

 The responsibility of an applications manager may include overseeing the installation process of new applications.
 This person may select new software applications that aid in employee productivity for the company.
 Part of the installation process may also include ensuring the new software complies with the company’s software policy.